jayasurya17/police-stop-outcome/final_report.md

 | Arrest Passenger |      358| 0.026654 | 0.775100 |

 * We resampled our data so that each outcome appears 10000 times in the dataset.
 This will make the outcomes evenly distributed for any model to train and learn from the data that is present.
 Implementation can be found under `resample_data` method in `project.py` file.
-* Looking at the table also observe a significant change in prediction accuracy of each outcome after resampling our data (Values written are for KNN implementation with 5 neighbours.
+* Looking at the table also observe a significant change in prediction accuracy of each outcome after resampling our data (Values written are for KNN implementation with 5 neighbors.
 Similar results were obtained by other algorithms as well)

 ### Scope for improvement